(On Criticism of the Pure Devotee)

 The clear reason for this apparently harsh personal treatment was that Srila Prabhupada very much wanted him to understand that Vedic scriptural authority and guru were vastly more important than the empirical sense-based research he had previously been indoctrinated in.
 Because this went on for a number of years it should be obvious that Srila Prabhupada considered it a very difficult task.

 In conclusion, Pandora’s box became opened when the 70’s self-interested sannyasi managers failed to maintain a humble service attitude and instituted result-prioritized policies that caused widespread abuse and offense to innocents.
 Over time these policies generated a tsunami of righteous indignation and justification for those innocents and those connected to them.
-Unfortunately when this tsunami crashed down, the possessors of this justification were too passionate and insufficiently trained to express themselves without simultaneously offending Srila Prabhupada.
+Unfortunately when this tsunami swept through, the possessors of this justification were too passionate and insufficiently trained to express themselves without simultaneously offending Srila Prabhupada.
 Leadership’s condoning this resulted in abandonment of quintessential Vaishnava conduct and ettiquitte.
 Today there is apparently little that can be done to restore the authorized standard, and one is left with simply praying for the offenders or those who failed to come to Srila Prabhupada’s defense.

-One of the key reasons why the women’s justification and outrage grew to such high levels was that the sannyasi-cum-zonal-acarya leaders daily exploited both the women’s and male devotee’s surrender to Srila Prabhupada in order to manage.
-Devotees were repeatedly told that new policies were “Krishna and Srila Prabhupada’s arrangement,” and that they should not make objections or suggest revisions.
+One of the key reasons why the women’s justification and outrage grew to such high levels was that the sannyasi-cum-zonal-acarya leaders daily exploited both the women and male devotee’s surrender to Srila Prabhupada in order to manage.
+Devotees were repeatedly told that new self-interested policies were “Krishna and Srila Prabhupada’s arrangement,” and that they should not make objections or suggest revisions.
 At the same time these policies were often presented one-sidedly to Srila Prabhupada in order to get his blessings.
-It was when the abuse and the leader’s glaring self-interest and hypocrisy became widely known that the women and their supporters could not be contained.
+It was later when the abuse and the leader’s glaring self-interest and hypocrisy became widely known that the women and their supporters could not be contained.

 When we look back on the history of the movement, it is not difficult to trace practically all the later problems to how the future zonal acaryas misused both Srila Prabhupada’s and all the other devotee’s trust.
 Looking back on their egregious exploitation and overlording of their godbrothers and godsisters it has become very difficult not to conclude that they thought they were better than others.
 In this way they collectively rendered a great diservice to both their spiritual master and the preaching of Krishna consciousness.
 Their cascading scandals left a greater and greater mess for the devotees they had overlorded to clean up.
-Even after the scandals’ conclusion the effects of their self-interested policies continue to damage the purity and unity of devotee’s efforts.
-Had these leaders maintained their humble service attitudes and not developed enjoying mentalities, we would probably not have seen the triumph of mundane notions of equality over the purity of never criticising Srila Prabhupada.
+Even after the scandals’ conclusion the effects of their self-interested policies continued to damage the purity and unity of devotee’s efforts.
+Had these leaders maintained their humble service attitudes and not developed enjoying mentalities, we would probably not have seen the triumph of mundane notions of equality over the absolute standard of never criticising Srila Prabhupada.

 Nowadays it is not uncommon to find devotees with initiated names, who are often accepted by others as some kind of authority, writing things like, “I do not agree with some of Srila Prabhupada’s statements about Hitler.”
 How is this setting an example of implicit faith in the spiritual master or seeing him as “a direct manifestation of the Lord?”
 This is not the Krishna consciousness taught by Srila Prabhupada, Sri Chaitanya Mahaprabhu or any of the previous acaryas.
 This is sacrificing the purity and unadulterated philosophy for the sake of material convenience.